The Hundred: Lauren Winfield-Hill's half-century leads Oval Invincibles to crucial win over London Spirit

-Lauren Winfield-Hill made a very strong 61 from 40 balls to secure the Oval Invincibles a big victory; Their win means that the Manchester Originals can no longer make The Eliminator; watch every game from The Hundred live on Sky Sports
+Lauren Winfield-Hill made 61 from 40 balls to secure the Oval Invincibles a big victory; Their win means that the Manchester Originals can no longer make The Eliminator; Beth Mooney hit an unbeaten 99 for the Originals; watch every game from The Hundred live on Sky Sports

 A half-century from Lauren Winfield-Hill took Oval Invincibles to a crucial win against London Spirit in front of 14,721 fans in The Hundred at The Kia Oval.